 5. Incorporate with Java

 If you want to start using Kotlin, you do not have to completely rewrite your code base into the language.
 You can simply integrate it with the existing Java code and start writing the new sections in Kotlin.
 The reason is very simple, Kotlin is built on top of Java.
-Which means any code that you write in Kotlin is basically Java code.
-This can be a huge advantage for the companies that already uses a lot of Java code.
+This means, any code that you write in Kotlin is basically Java code.
+This can be a huge advantage for companies that already use a lot of Java code.

 Disadvantages of Kotlin